Kingfisher007/FSharp-MachineLearning/README.md

 # FSharp-MachineLearning
-Machine learning with examples in F#.
+Machine learning with examples in F# from the book Machine Learning for .Net developers.